 #1.
-Beginning steps for weaving a paper rush seat:
+Standard beginning steps for weaving a paper rush seat:

 - Measure the front rail and the back rail, marking the difference on the front rail